The Ring of Fire Is Waking Up: Quakes, Eruptions, and Tsunamis

 Cities like Seattle, Portland, Vancouver…all could face catastrophe.

-Tsunami models show waves over 1,000 feet tall in worst-case scenarios.
+Tsunami models show waves over 1,000 feet tall in some of the worst-case scenarios.

-Some towns would vanish.
-Others would sink.
-The coastline would rearrange itself like a sandcastle after a tide.
+Some towns would vanish, while others would sink.
+The coastline would rearrange itself like a sandcastle after a tide if this giant goes off.

-Experts give it a 15% chance in the next 50 years.
-But the Ring of Fire doesn’t care about our clocks.
+Experts give it a 15% chance in the next 50 years, but the Ring of Fire doesn’t care about our clocks and it certainly doesn’t give a shit about our predictions.

 Deep-Sea Rumbles in the Tonga Trench

-Far below the surface, where sunlight has never kissed the waves, the Tonga Trench groaned in its sleep.
+Far below the surface, where sunlight has never kissed the waves, the Tonga Trench groaned in its sleep as well.

-These are not the tremors that topple cities.
+These are not the tremors that topple cities, these are the ones that whisper to magma and change everything.

-The ones that realign faults like a spine cracking into place.
+The ones that realign faults like a spine cracking into place are the ones that have the biggest impact.

 Geologists call them “silent slips,” but nothing about them feels silent to those who listen with wonder.